Catchwater: Rain gardens

-A Rain garden is a depression in the ground covered by vegetation that helps filter and restore freshwater back into the water cycle.
+A Rain garden is another man-made device created by digging a hole in an area and planting a garden with a variety of vegetation.
+The vegetation helps catch storm-water runoff, then filters the water to reduce the pollutants before the water reenters the hydrology cycle.
 Rain gardens are used to decrease the speed of water by capturing the water, so it does not become surface runoff through infiltrating the soil.